-- 3.4 This policy sets out the actions to respond to a complaint or concern relating to child abuse, including actions to: - report allegations, suspicions or disclosures to relevant authorities, regardless of whether there is a legal obligation to report; - protect any child or student connected to the complaint or concern relating to child abuse until the complaint or concern is resolved and cooperate with law enforcement; and - make, secure, and retain records of the complaint or concern and the response of the College to comply with all recordkeeping, reporting, privacy and employment law obligations. - 3.5 This policy should be read in conjunction with the critical incident policy and procedures. - 3.6 The College ensures Families and communities are informed and involved in promoting child safety and wellbeing by: - publicly promoting this policy and procedures on the College website. - making the policy accessible to children, students, staff, volunteers and the school community - in developing and reviewing this policy being sensitive to the diversity and characteristics of the school community which mainly consists of families from culturally diverse backgrounds. - making reference to this policy in Student pre-enrolment, orientation and other child safe information.
+- 3.4 This policy sets out the actions to respond to a complaint or concern relating to child abuse, including actions to: - report allegations, suspicions or disclosures to relevant authorities, regardless of whether there is a legal obligation to report; - protect any child or student connected to the complaint or concern relating to child abuse until the complaint or concern is resolved and cooperate with law enforcement; and - make, secure, and retain records of the complaint or concern and the response of the College to comply with all recordkeeping, reporting, privacy and employment law obligations. - 3.5 This policy should be read in conjunction with the critical incident policy and procedures. - 3.6 The College ensures Families and communities are informed and involved in promoting child safety and wellbeing by: - publicly promoting this policy and procedures on the College website. - making the policy accessible to children, students, staff, volunteers and the school community - in developing and reviewing this policy being sensitive to the diversity and characteristics of the school community which mainly consists of families from culturally diverse backgrounds.

-- advising parent(s)/guardians) and homestay carers about the policy and where it can be accessed in school communications. - seeking feedback from families and the community on the College policies and incorporating that feedback in policy review processes so the community have a say in the development and review of policies and practices related to child safety and wellbeing. - 3.7 The College ensures that families participate in decisions related to child safety and wellbeing which affect their child. - 3.8 This policy has been developed to be inclusive of the needs of all children, particularly students who are vulnerable due to age, family circumstances, abilities, or indigenous, cultural or linguistic backgrounds. - 3.9 As required by Ministerial Order 1359, this policy and procedure and any other statements and records: - address the Child Safe Standards and the College's legal obligations to report child abuse; - are understood and implemented by all staff, the EMT and volunteers; - are championed and modelled by the EMT and all College leaders; - are documented and easy to understand; and - are informed by best practice models and stakeholder consultation - are reviewed after any significant child safety incident, or at least every two years, and improved where applicable. - 3.10 This policy has been based on: - the Victorian Department of Education and Training (DET) Guidance materials and website resources; - the Commission for Children and Young People (CCYP) website resources - the Victorian Regulation and Qualifications Authority (VRQA) website resources; - the Victorian Department of Children, Youth and Families website resources; and - the Victorian Department of Justice and Community safety fact sheets and website information. - 3.11 This policy and procedure does not displace or discharge any other obligations that arise if a person reasonably believes that a child is at risk of child abuse including those set out in the Mandatory reporting policy and procedures. - 3.12 This policy does not: - prohibit or discourage school staff or volunteers from reporting a complaint or concern relating to child abuse to a person external to the College. - state or imply that it is the victim's responsibility to inform the police or other authorities of an allegation relating to child abuse. - require school staff or volunteers to make a judgment about the truth of a complaint or concern relating to child abuse. - prohibit school staff or volunteers from making records in relation to a complaint or concern relating to child abuse.
+- making reference to this policy in Student pre-enrolment, orientation and other child safe information. - advising parent(s)/guardians) and homestay carers about the policy and where it can be accessed in school communications. - seeking feedback from families and the community on the College policies and incorporating that feedback in policy review processes so the community have a say in the development and review of policies and practices related to child safety and wellbeing. - 3.7 The College ensures that families participate in decisions related to child safety and wellbeing which affect their child. - 3.8 This policy has been developed to be inclusive of the needs of all children, particularly students who are vulnerable due to age, family circumstances, abilities, or indigenous, cultural or linguistic backgrounds. - 3.9 As required by Ministerial Order 1359 Managing the Risk of Child Abuse in Schools and School Boarding Premises, this policy is reviewed after any significant child safety incident, or at least every two years, and improved where applicable. - 3.10 This policy has been based on: - the Victorian Department of Education and Training (DET) Guidance materials and website resources; - the Commission for Children and Young People (CCYP) website resources - the Victorian Regulation and Qualifications Authority (VRQA) website resources; - the Victorian Department of Children, Youth and Families website resources; and - the Victorian Department of Justice and Community safety fact sheets and website information. - 3.11 This policy and procedure does not displace or discharge any other obligations that arise if a person reasonably believes that a child is at risk of child abuse including those set out in the Mandatory reporting policy and procedures. - 3.12 This policy does not: - prohibit or discourage school staff or volunteers from reporting a complaint or concern relating to child abuse to a person external to the College. - state or imply that it is the victim's responsibility to inform the police or other authorities of an allegation relating to child abuse. - require school staff or volunteers to make a judgment about the truth of a complaint or concern relating to child abuse. - prohibit school staff or volunteers from making records in relation to a complaint or concern relating to child abuse.